Kate Winslet, Ben Affleck and other stars who regret their movie roles

 Ben said Daredevil is the only movie he regrets.

 “The only movie I really regret is Daredevil.
-It just kills me. “
+It’s just killing me. “

 Earlier, the NVL reported that Prince William forbade assistants to say something against Harry and Megan.